This article contains (Amazon) affiliate links, see my full disclosure at the bottom of the page.

 Well, you know for sure there’s something wrong with your bra cup reading this.
 But knowing you need another cup size is one thing.
 Getting your right cup size is another.
 But do not worry!
 Take these 3 steps to find your right cup size again.

-Check my bra calculator or your shop for advice & bra size chart
+Check my bra calculator or your shop for bras & size charts

 My cup size is too big, what can be wrong?